imtonu/BypassKeyFluxus/README.md

 # BypassKeyFluxus
-This is a Bypass Fluxus Key system!
+This is a Bypass Fluxus Key system V2

-First: Install python from Microsoft store!

-second: Run Install.bat!
-         (If doesn't work run admin)

-Third: Run Start.bat
-       (If doesn't work run admin)

-In the end you will get the key

-enjoy!
+Just RUN IT NOTHING REQUIRED!!!